sdcastillo/sdcastillo.github.io/SECURITY.md

 ## 🛡️ Welcome, Security Researchers!

 Thank you for taking the time to responsibly disclose security vulnerabilities in my projects.
 I deeply appreciate the work of security researchers and the open-source community who help make software safer for everyone.
+Pleaes report security issues to "ArtificialActuary@gmail.com"

 This security policy outlines how to report vulnerabilities and what to expect from me throughout the process.